New York City Waterfalls

 Waterfall under the Brooklyn Bridge.
 The bridge in the background is the Manhattan Bridge.

 New York City Waterfalls is a public art project by artist Olafur Eliasson, in collaboration with the Public Art Fund, consisting of four man-made waterfalls placed around New York City along the East River.
 The most famous was at the Brooklyn Bridge in lower Manhattan.
 At $15.5 million, it is the most expensive public arts project since Christo and Jeanne-Claude's installation of The Gates in Central Park.
 The waterfalls officially began flowing on June 26, 2008.
-They ran from 7 am to 10 pm (under illumination after sunset), until October 13, 2008.
+They ran from 7 am to 10 pm (under illumination after sunset) until October 13, 2008.
+The project drew approximately 1.4 million visitors and generated an estimated $69 million in economic activity for the city, exceeding initial projections of $55 million.